 Vintage Spooky Stories For Around The Campfire

 These are books I’d place in the category of stories that your grandpa might tell you around a campfire.
-Most of them were written in the 1800s (or read like they were in the case of The Woman in Black which was actually written in the 1980s), so while there are ghost and things that go bump in the night, most of them feel more like watching an old episode of the twilight zone rather than a modern horror flick.
+Most of them were written in the 1800s (or read like they were in the case of The Woman in Black, We Have Always Lived In The Castle, and The Birds & Other Stories), so while there are ghosts and things that go bump in the night, most of them feel more like watching an old episode of the twilight zone, spooky yet still cozy if you will.

 - M.R.
 James Collected Ghost Stories – M.R.
 James